Skip to content

 During the Planning Phase

-Be proactive in discussing the possibility of giving your rooms back to the hotel for general sale if they are forecasting high occupancy.
 On the flip side, gauge if there is a possibility of getting additional rooms at your group rate if your pick-up is strong.

-Communication here is key.
+For event planners, communication here is key.

 • Keep a vigilant eye on your room pick-up and other important dates, such as your attrition deadline.
 This ensures you are proactively managing your room block.

 • Know when your cut-off date is.
-This is the last date, contractually, that the hotel will allow your group to make reservations at the group rate.
+This is the last date, contractually, that the hotel will allow your group block to make reservations at the group rate.

-Lastly, plan regular communications with attendees to remind them of deadlines and encourage them to book within the room block.
-For external events, consider offering discounts to incentivize attendees to book within your block rather than at alternative accommodations nearby.
+Lastly, plan regular communications with attendees to remind them of deadlines.
+Encourage them to book within the negotiated room block.

 two hotel staff talking about attrition at the front desk